szolkowski/szolkowski.github.io/_posts/2023-08-15-add-sonarcloud-to-epi-12-pipeline.md

    ![SonarCloud pull request integration](/assets/img/2023-08-15-add-sonarcloud-to-epi-12-pipeline-choose-analysis-merthod.png)
 5. Setup secret in your repository
    ![SonarCloud pull request integration](/assets/img/2023-08-15-add-sonarcloud-to-epi-12-pipeline-setup-github-repository.png)
 6. Create or edit file: `.github/workflows/ci-episerver.yml` (file name is up to you) and copy below code.
-Remember to replace `YOUR_PROJECT_KEY` and `YOUR_ORGANIZATION` with keys from sonarcloud page.
+Remember to replace `YOUR_PROJECT_KEY` and `YOUR_ORGANIZATION` with keys from Sonarcloud page.

 ```yaml
 name: Episerver CI Build